Supersonic-Landscaping/law-mowing-calculator/README.md

 - `data-title` (optional): Custom title for the calculator.
 - `data-labor-price` (optional): Custom hourly labor price (default is `$65` if not provided).

-3. **That's it!** The widget initializes automatically when the page loads.
+3. **That's it!** The widget initializes automatically when the page loads!